DataDog/hiring-engineers/answers.md

 ![](img/2_10.PNG?raw=true)

 The problem here was that I did not specifiy a collection interval.
-Remove the last line "[{}]" and add a line to specify a collection interval of 45 seconds.
-This submits a new value of my_metric every 45 seconds.
-Here is how to do that along with the full .yaml file.
+Therefore, I removed the last line "[{}]" and added a line to specify a collection interval of 45 seconds.
+Every 45 seconds a new value for my_metric would be sent to DataDog.
+Here was how I did that along with the full .yaml file.

 ![](img/2_7.PNG?raw=true)